rafalp/Misago/docs/developers/settings.rst

 subscribe_start
 ---------------

-Default value for automaticall subscription to started threads prefference for new user accounts.
+Default value for automatic subscription to started threads prefference for new user accounts.
 Allows for same values as ``subscribe_reply``.

 username_length_max